IvanZ505/runb-notes/docs/intro-comm/comms.md

 **Perceived relationship reward** - **Perceived relationship costs** = **perceived relationship benefit**

-Defining Conflict:
+#### Defining Conflict:
 - The interpersonal process that occurs whenever the actions of one person interfere with the actions of another.
 - You can not avoid conflicts, only learn to manage it.

+## Nonverbal Communication

+#### Types of Nonverbal communications include:
+- Facial expressions and eye contact
+- Body movements and gestures - Kinesics/Haptics
+- Clothing and appearance
+- Distance and personal space - Proxemics
+- Physical environment
+- Time - Chronemics

 ### Movements and Gestures
-- Emblems
+- Emblems: nonverbal movements that translates to a very clear verbal meaning.
-- Illustrators: Using gestures to illustrate your point.
+- Illustrators: Using gestures to reininforce verbal messages.
+(Such as pointing in a direction when directing someone to a place.)
 - Regulators: Nonverbal cues that affect the conversation.
 (Such as leaning forward in the meeting)
 - Adaptors: Nonverbal cues we use when we're nervous.
+(Tapping your leg, playing with your pen, etc.)

 ### Clothing and Appearance
 - Determines credibility, persuasiveness, status & hiring decisions